oracle/node-oracledb/doc/api.md

 ##### Description

-Replaces a document in a collection.
-This is similar to [`replaceOne()`](#sodaoperationclassreplaceone), but also returns the result document, which contains all [SodaDocument](#sodadocumentclass) components (key, version, etc.) except for content.
-Content is not returned for performance reasons.
+Replaces a document in a collection similar to [`replaceOne()`](#sodaoperationclassreplaceone), but also returns the result document which contains all [SodaDocument](#sodadocumentclass) components (key, version, etc.) except for content.
+Content itself is not returned for performance reasons.
 The result document has new values for components that are updated as part of the replace operation (such as version, last-modified timestamp, and media type)